Your initial visa is up and you want to stay longer in Ecuador.

 What’s the fine for overstaying AND not extending your visa?

-I have met a lot of foreigners who overstay but don’t bother extending their visas.
-Supposedly when they leave they’re told they can either pay a fine of US$200 or they are not allowed back into Ecuador for 1 to 2 years.
-However, with the recent changes, I’m not sure if this is still true.
+I have met a lot of foreigners who overstayed but didn’t bother extending their visas.
+Supposedly when they leave Ecuador, they said that they paid a fine of US$200 (possibly more in 2024) or they were not allowed back into Ecuador for 1 to 2 years.

-One more thing is that the fine can only be paid inside Ecuador, so if you’re in Colombia and you want to re-enter the country, you need to have someone in Ecuador pay the fine for you.
+One more thing is that the fine can only be paid inside Ecuador, so if you’re in Colombia and you want to re-enter Ecuador, you need to have someone in Ecuador pay the fine for you.

 - Prepare your documents